-The position in Investment funds Collective Investment Undertakings is mainly composed of assets backing unit linked policies $(1, 2 \text{ MI} \in)$ and a company own buffer of those funds.
-A large part of the increase is the result of higher equity markets at year end 2019 resulting in a higher valuation of those funds.
+The position in "Investment funds Collective Investment Undertakings" is mainly composed of assets backing unit linked policies and a company own buffer of those funds.
+The increase is relatively limited, given the sharp decrease of equity markets and their recovery till the end of the year.
 For the part backing unit linked positions, this is largely mirrored on the liability side of the balance sheet.
-Next to this, also the company own buffer was decreased.